 The scenery is similar to El Nido but it’s easier to get away from the crowds.

-There is a four hour fast boat.
+There is a five hour fast boat.
 You can see the schedules and prices here.

 I recommend going early so you have more time to enjoy Coron!

 You can stay in Coron Town, where the ferry will take you and there are many services and tours or on one of the nearby islands.
 The islands are much more beautiful but then it is easier in town.
 Up to you!

 While you are here, you can choose from the following: